Universal-Team/db/docs/_3ds/flappy3ds.md

     * I am aware about the ``+`` being gone in each option in options menu, however, you can still press on where it was supposed to be to change the setting

+    * I am aware that the death count does not increase when dying to the ground

+    * I am aware that if the ground is too high, you die instantly

     ## FBI QR CODE: